VeniVersion/VeniVersion/README.md

 ### Connect with Me
 **LinkedIn**: www.linkedin.com/in/veniversion 💼

 I'm always open to discussing new opportunities, collaborations, or simply connecting with like-minded individuals in the tech community.
-Don't hesitate to reach out!
+Don't hesitate to reach out!🤝

 Thanks for stopping by, and happy coding! 🚀